 Polish Chickens are eccentric in their appearance.
 The females look like they just came from the hairdresser’s, with their hair up.
 The males look like they haven’t combed their hair in five days.
 Because of their hairdo, they can have limited eyesight.

 They lay about two to three eggs per week.

-The Silkie is yet another Chinese breed that became very popular worldwide.
-Silkies really look like they have fur instead of feathers, which gives them their very distinguishable look.
-The fluffy plumage comes in various color hues, including black, white, blue and gold.
+The Silkie is yet another Chinese breed that has become very popular worldwide.
+Silkies look like they have fur instead of feathers, giving them a distinguishable look.
+The fluffy plumage comes in various color hues, including black, white, blue, and gold.

 They only lay about two or three eggs per week, but they can be very broody.
 They are used a lot as brooders for egg hatching.

 Silkies are very friendly and ideal for kids to cuddle and take on their lap.
 They are not too difficult to keep, but they need vaccination for Marek’s disease, and sometimes they forget to eat when they are too broody.

 Although we’ve come to a long end, hundreds of other breeds still haven’t been discussed.
 However, with the information above, you will come a long way.

 Each breed has its traits and characteristics.
 Be aware that some varieties are difficult to maintain or are very sensitive to diseases.
 Depending on the region, you will also find very local varieties.
 These varieties do not always thrive in every climate.

 Most backyard chickens aren’t pure breeds, they are crossbreeds.
 Through breeding, the genetic pool becomes mixed, creating many varieties.
 As long as you don’t participate in poultry shows, it doesn’t matter what kind of comb your Plymouth Rock carries.
 You can even start breeding chickens and experiment with the genes in your own flock.